LikDioxo/collaborators-search/README.md

-    additional_nodes - describes how many additional coauthors will be displayed. addition_branch_color - describes the colors of links between main branch node and additional coauthor node. main_branch_color - describes the color of links between main branch nodes. file_location - describes the path where the generated file will be located. file_name - describes the file name.
+    additional_nodes - describes how many additional coauthors will be displayed. addition_branch_color - describes the colors of links between main branch node and additional coauthor node. main_branch_color - describes the color of links between main branch nodes.

 You need to download graphviz exe from: https://www.graphviz.org/download/